Web-Services-and-Cloud-Based-Systems-G9/brane-titanic-visualization/README.md

 ### Create Stacked Barchart
 - **Method Global Name**: `feature_group_bar_chart`
 - **Description**: This method loads the given `data` into a Pandas dataframe and builds a stacked barchart using `feature` for counting and a binary feature columns `feature_y_binary` to segregate each bar into two stacked groups.
 The plot will be output with the y-axis title given in `y_label`.
 The plot will be output with the title given in `plot_title`.
 The plot will be output with the x-axis labels given in `feature_y_index`.
+The plot will be created inside the `/data` directory with a unique name (UUID4) which is the output of the method.
 - **INPUT**:
   - `data`(str): File name of the data to plot the stacked bar chart.
 On first instance, you only have `'train.csv'` and `'test.csv'` to use.
   - `feature`(str): Name of the feature (i.e. column) to use for the bar heights
   - `feature_y_binary`(str): Name of the binary feature (i.e. column) to use for the stacking the bars
   - `plot_title`(str): Title of the plot
   - `y_label`(str): Label of the plot y-axis
-  - `feature_y_index`(List[str]): Labels of the plot x-axis.
-Must be of length 2.
+  - `feature_y_index`(str): Labels of the plot x-axis.
+Must be a string of 2 elements separated by commas.
 - **OUTPUT**:
   - `output`(str): Name of the file that was generated with the plot image

 ### Create grouped bar chart
 - **Method Global Name**: `bar_chart_compare`
 - **Description**: This method loads the given `data` into a Pandas dataframe and builds a multi-column barchart.
 The height of the bars is determined by `feature_y`.
 Each group of bars is separated by each possible value of `feature_1`.
 Inside each group, bars are separated by each possible value of `feature_2`.
 The latter is optional.
 The plot will be output with the y-axis title given in `y_label`.
 The plot will be output with the title given in `plot_title`.
+The plot will be created inside the `/data` directory with a unique name (UUID4) which is the output of the method.
 - **INPUT**:
   - `data`(str): File name of the data to plot the stacked bar chart.
 On first instance, you only have `'train.csv'` and `'test.csv'` to use.
   - `feature_1`(str): Name of the categorical feature (i.e. column) to separate each group of bars.